 So far, allele-specific analyses have usually been more SNV- or gene-centric.
-However, many diseases have been found to implicate allelic activity in particular genomic regions.37–39 Our downstream analyses focuses on relating allele-specific activity to known genomic elements and annotations, such as CDS and various non-coding regions.
-This is also useful, considering that a significant portion of allele-specific SNVs are rare (Figure 6 and Table 1), i.e. occurring in only a few individuals (MAF ≤ 0.5%), and they are often in close proximity to each other.
-Consolidating rare allele-specific SNVs to quantify allele-specificity is helpful in defining SNV sets which allows us to assign weights to regions or multiple variants based on allele-specific activity when incorporating into large-scale annotation pipelines40; this is akin to the idea of burden tests for rare variants in association studies.41,42

-So far, allele-specific analyses have usually been more SNV- or gene-centric.
 However, many diseases have been found to implicate allelic activity in particular genomic regions.39–41 Our downstream analyses focuses additionally on relating allele-specific activity to known genomic elements and annotations, such as CDS and various non-coding regions.
+Considering that a significant portion of allele-specific SNVs are rare (Figure 6 and Table 1), i.e. occurring in only a few individuals (MAF ≤ 0.5%), such element-centric analyses would not have been feasible without many genomes.
+Since many of them also are in close proximity of each other, consolidating rare allele-specific SNVs to quantify allele-specificity is helpful in defining SNV sets, which allows us to assign weights to genomic regions or multiple variants based on allele-specific activity; this is akin to the idea of burden tests for rare variants in association studies.42,43 The assignment of weights is especially useful when incorporating into large-scale annotation pipelines.44

 We have also adopted two ways to analyze enrichment: an expanded approach that capitalizes on the number of individuals and a collapsed approach that computes enrichment based on unique allele-specific SNVs occurring in at least one individual.
-A difference in results from both analyses can suggest an interplay between rare and common allele-specific SNVs or inconsistent allele-specificity at a given locus across multiple individuals.
+An expanded population-aware approach emphasizes on common allele-specific variants found across multiple genomes to determine the allele-specificity of an element.
+An element is deemed more likely to be allele-specific if it is supported by more evidence of an allele-specific SNV occurring in multiple individuals.
+On the other hand, a collapsed approach treats each common and rare variant independently.
+An element that is deemed more allele-specific in this case, but not in the population-aware enrichment analysis, might mean that there are many more rare variants exhibiting allele-specific behavior.
+A point to note is that this type of allele-specific elements would not have been picked out with a small number of genomes.
+Thus, a difference in results from the two analyses of the same element can suggest an interplay between rare and common allele-specific SNVs.

 Additionally, we can provide some insights into the coordination of ASB and ASE within that category, by comparing ASB and ASE enrichments within specific genomic regions or broad categories (Figure 5).
-For example, loci associated with monoallelic expression have shown to be associated with ASB of various transcription factors, such as imprinted43,44 and immunoglobulins genes45.
+For example, loci associated with monoallelic expression have shown to be associated with ASB of various transcription factors, such as imprinted45,46 and immunoglobulins genes47.
 Also, in Figure 4a, we can visualize in AlleleDB specific sub-regions within ZNF331 gene that ASB and ASE coordination might occur.